BaileyJohannsmann/Journal/Week1_Journal.md

   - I made a deliberate effort to integrate numerous CSS and HTML features into my website, including elements such as box styling, footers, bullet points, numbering, and centering...
 This approach allowed me to revisit and reinforce my understanding of a wide range of web development aspects.

 - **Journaling**
   - I found it useful to put in quite a bit of time into the Journaling portion.
 I found it useful to actually 'verbalise' the somewhat non concious descions that I made through my completion of the practical.
-I also put extra time into Journaling so that I had a solid template for the following weeks
+I also put extra time into Journaling so that I had a solid template for the following weeks.

 ## Career/Employability/Learning Insights